 Work with physicians

-Sanford Health has just started using the algorithm and the workflow at the high-risk clinic, but the early results are very promising, Kruse said.
+In May, Sanford Health started using the algorithm and the workflow at the high-risk clinic.
+The early results from more than 50 patients are very promising, Kruse said.

-Three physicians at the 26th Street and Sycamore Avenue clinic in Sioux Falls are part of a pilot program that will help further refine the effort.
+Three physicians at the 26th Street and Sycamore Avenue clinic in Sioux Falls are part of a pilot program that helped further refine the workflow.
+All Sioux Falls region physicians have since agreed to allow the clinic staff to reach out to their patients in an effort to evaluate lifetime risk of breast cancer.

 “The algorithm doesn’t actually tell you if a person is or is not high risk.
 It identifies factors that mean the person should be evaluated through a formal visit,” Dr. Johansen said.
 “The providers will be the ones that determine the patient’s actual risk.”